primedev22/Progress-Recorder-mobile/README.md

-# Progress Recorder is Ionic 2 based app usign SQLite as database.
+# ProgressRecorder is Ionic2 based app with SQLite as database.

 Installation